 - An appreciation for the KCS licensing model and the role of the coach

-Sampling and Scoring of Articles
+Sampling of Articles

 Each group or wave of adopters must successfully exit Phase 2.
 Depending on the size of the organization, subsequent waves may be necessary to deploy KCS to all knowledge workers.
 Using a wave approach helps minimize the impact of coaching, as it develops new coaches to support the next wave and assures that each team is creating quality articles before adding more people.